Wilhelm Ostwald

 He received the Nobel Prize in Chemistry in 1909 for his scientific contributions to the fields of catalysis, chemical equilibria and reaction velocities.

 Following his 1906 retirement from academic life, Ostwald became much involved in philosophy, art, and politics.
 He made significant contributions to each of these fields.
 He has been described as a polymath.

 Early life and education

-Ostwald was born ethnically Baltic German in Riga, Russian Empire (now Latvia) to master-cooper Gottfried Wilhelm Ostwald (1824–1903) and Elisabeth Leuckel (1824–1903).
-He was the middle child of three, born after Eugen (1851–1932) and before Gottfried (1855–1918).
+Ostwald was born ethnically Baltic German in Riga, Russian Empire (now Latvia) to master-cooper Gottfried Wilhelm Ostwald and Elisabeth Leuckel.
+He was the middle child of three, born after Eugen and before Gottfried.
 Ostwald developed an interest in science as a child and conducted experiments at his home, particularly related to fireworks and photography.

-Ostwald entered the University of Dorpat (now the University of Tartu, Estonia) in 1872.
+Ostwald entered the Imperial University of Dorpat (now the University of Tartu, Estonia) in 1872.
 He completed his Kandidatenschrift examinations there in 1875.
 During his time at Dorpat, Ostwald had significant exposure to the humanities, the arts, and philosophy, which became a focus of his endeavors after his 1906 retirement from academia.